nobojithalder/nobojithalder/README.md

 📊 Experienced in **Data Analytics**, leveraging **Python**, **Pandas**, and **Excel** to turn data into insights.
 🚀 Exploring the future of **AI** and committed to mastering **system design** and **optimization**.

-🌱 **Continuous learner**, always diving into new technologies and staying up-to-date with the latest in tech.
-🤝 **Open to collaboration**, eager to contribute to meaningful open-source projects and learn from the community.

 📍 Based in **West Bengal, India**.

 ---